nextcloud/notes-android/README.md

 # ownCloud Notes
-An android client for OwnCloud Notes App.
+An android client for ownCloud Notes App.

 :construction: **Warning:** This app is beta.
 This means it is not tested well (only by some VMs and my personal device).